messagebird/sachet/provider/textmagic/README.md

 # TextMagic
 ## Provider
-To configure the TextMagic provider, you need to specify an access key.
+To configure the TextMagic provider, you need to specify a username and an API key.

 ```yaml
 providers: